marinasundstrom/BlazorPhp/README.md

 Where ``RenderMessage`` is the Razor component.

-## Scenario

-Embedding interactive Razor components in PHP apps running on .NET  - including Wordpress.NET

-That way you will not need to use Razor Views as an intermediary for rendering the components.

 ## Projects

+This solution consists of the following projects:

 * ``Server`` - The hosting web app
 * ``Website`` - The PHP part of the app
-* ``BlazorExtensions`` - The glue that makes Blazor in PHP possible
+* ``BlazorExtensions`` - The glue that makes Blazor in PHP possible - including the hack with reflection
 * ``BlazorClassLib`` - Contains the Blazor components

+## Notes

-## Issues with interactive components
+### Issues with interactive components

 I have based this loosely on the [BlazorMinimalApiTest](https://github.com/marinasundstrom/BlazorMinimalApiTest) project, it enables interactive components through Minimal API endpoints - both running on Server, and in WebAssembly.